Crypto Taxes

 On September 8, 2021, Verkhovna Rada passed the law “On Virtual Assets,” but the President vetoed it and demanded its finalization based on his amendments.
 On February 17, 2022, Ukraine adopted an updated law, “On Virtual Assets”.
 According to the law, regulation is to be carried out by the National Bank of Ukraine (NBU) and the National Securities and Stock Market Commission (NSSMC).
 The NBU will control the turnover of virtual assets, while the NSCMC will control virtual assets as collateralized securities or derivatives.
 In addition, the NBU will authorize and control the operation of service providers related to cryptocurrency.

 The National Bank of Ukraine and the National Commission on Securities and Stock Market (NCSM) are preparing an updated version of the legislation regulating the cryptocurrency market in Ukraine.
 This follows from a memorandum between the Ukrainian government and the International Monetary Fund (IMF), which emphasizes the need to improve the legislation in line with international standards.
-The new crypto currency law is expected to be submitted by the end of June 2024.
+The new cryptocurrency law is still expected to be submitted.
 The entry into force of the previously approved crypto law “On Virtual Assets” has been postponed until amendments to the Tax Cryptocurrency Code are made.

 Montenegro